- The Real Cost of Shopify Plus Migration Services (Agency Pricing Models Demystified)

 - Audit Your Existing Tech Stack: Document every third-party tool, ERP, WMS, and CRM currently connected to your legacy platform.
 Categorize them as "Keep," "Replace," or "Retire."

 - Define Your Data Migration Rules: Decide exactly how many years of historical customer, order, and product data must move to Shopify Plus.
 Moving more than 3 years of historical order data exponentially increases database cleanup costs.
+For a deep dive into preserving database relationships, read our guide on Shopify Plus migration data integrity.

 - Map Your Integration Touchpoints: Draft clear data-flow diagrams for real-time inventory sync, order processing, and customer record updates.